 On Friday night, I played in the first run of The Sharing.
 The Sharing takes place in the universe of a YA sci-fi book series titled Animorphs.
 I was a very big fan when I was younger, so I was really excited to sign up for a LARP inspired by it.
 The series is about a group of teenagers (naturally) who are given the ability to turn into animals in order to fight off an invasion of aliens who can control human bodies like puppets.

 I tried to go back and reread some of my old copies before the LARP, but I’m afraid the style of prose doesn’t quite hold up; it often reads like adults trying too hard to sound like kids.
 It also occasionally gets fairly silly, but it is also often quite serious, and delves into surprisingly dark themes and storylines.
 I rambled at length about this in the free-response section of the casting questionnaire.
-(Hey, we were invited to geek out.)
+(In my defense, we were invited to geek out.)

 The LARP is set in the year 2000, so I prepared my costume by searching through my closet for some authentic stuff (found a number of items, including a pair of jeans), and shopping for a plaid flannel shirt (amusingly, another player bought a nearly identical plaid flannel shirt for this LARP).
 I also listened to the most popular songs of the year 2000 (that took me back) and reading through an online fan-created wikipedia of the setting.
 (The Seerowpedia.)